Numi2/turn/README.md

 ## Start a turn-based match

 To start or join an existing match, the player taps the Start Match button on the content view.
-Then the `TurnBasedGame.`[`startMatch()`](x-source-tag://startMatch) action method creates a match request and presents a [`GKTurnBasedMatchmakerViewController`][1] interface where the player can invite friends or automatch to fill empty slots.
+Then the `TurnBasedGame.startMatch()` action method creates a match request and presents a [`GKTurnBasedMatchmakerViewController`][1] interface where the player can invite friends or automatch to fill empty slots.

 [1]:https://developer.apple.com/documentation/gamekit/gkturnbasedmatchmakerviewcontroller